Documentation Index

 | Evaluation | The evaluation template applied to this call. |

-| Score | The composite score, displayed as a colour-coded badge. |
+| Score | The composite score for this call, displayed as a colour-coded badge. |

 | Sentiment | Detected customer sentiment: Positive, Neutral, or Negative. |